ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 If the task has expired, or if for some other reason the helper has discarded the data needed to compute the aggregate share request, the helper should refuse the request.

-Note that contrary to the report and aggregation job resources, which each have an ID assigned by the client and leader respectively, there's no aggregate share ID in the resource.
+Note that contrary to the report resource, which has an ID assigned by the client respectively, there's no aggregate share ID in the resource.
 This is because the `batch_selector` and `agg_param` in `struct AggregateShareReq` already uniquely identify a batch (recall that `current-batch` cannot occur in `AggregateShareReq`; a real batch ID is always provided).
 So a further unique ID is not needed, and would introduce ambiguities: what if a leader referred to an existing aggregate share ID, but with a different `agg_param` or `batch_selector`?

 This is analogous to DAP-02's `POST /aggregate_share`.